|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 (4) the premises and conditions under which the students work and study must be sanitary, healthful, and safe according to modern standards;

 (5) each occupational course or program of instruction or study must be of such quality and content as to provide education and training that will adequately prepare enrolled students for testing, licensing, and entry level positions;

 (6) the school must have coverage by professional liability insurance of at least $25,000 per incident and an accumulation of $150,000 for each premium year;

 (7) the applicant shall provide evidence of the school's compliance with section 176.182;

-(8) the applicant, except the state and its political subdivisions as described in section 471.617, subdivision 1, shall file with the board a continuous corporate surety bond in the amount of $10,000, conditioned upon the faithful performance of all contracts and agreements with students made by the applicant.
-The bond shall run to the state of Minnesota and to any person who may have a cause of action against the applicant arising at any time after the bond is filed and before it is canceled for breach of any contract or agreement made by the applicant with any student.
-The aggregate liability of the surety for all breaches of the conditions of the bond shall not exceed $10,000.
+(8) the applicant, except the state and its political subdivisions as described in section 13.02, subdivision 11, must file with the board a continuous corporate surety bond in the amount of no less than ten percent of the preceding year's gross income from student tuition, fees, and other required institutional charges, but in no event less than $10,000, conditioned upon the faithful performance of all contracts and agreements with students made by the applicant.
+New schools must base the bond amount on the anticipated gross income from student tuition, fees, and other required institutional charges for the third year of operation, but in no event less than $10,000.
+The applicant must compute the amount of the surety bond and verify that the amount of the surety bond complies with this subdivision.
+The bond shall run to the board and to any person who may have a cause of action against the applicant arising at any time after the bond is filed and before it is canceled for breach of any contract or agreement made by the applicant with any student.
 The surety of the bond may cancel it upon giving 60 days' notice in writing to the board and shall be relieved of liability for any breach of condition occurring after the effective date of cancellation; and

 (b) License duration shall be three years.
 Each renewal application shall be accompanied by a nonrefundable renewal fee set forth in section 155A.25.